PanamaForestGEO/Panama_plant_species_lists/splists_raw/readme.md

 *Subdirectories*

-**PanamaWoodySpLists** Contains files that are lists of all tree species or all woody plant species more generally in the country of Panama, often together with 6-letter codes assigned to these species by ForestGEO, and other info.
-Includes only species with scientific names, no morphospecies.

 **Forestgeo** Contains files of tree species or woody plant species more generally that are present in ForestGEO plots or datasets in Panama, together with their 6-letter species codes and other info.
 Includes recognized morphospecies and corresponding codes.

-**Wright** Contains files of plant species that appear in the seed, seedling, and other datasets collected in Panama under the supervision of S. Joseph Wright, together with the 4-letter species codes used in these studies and often corresponding 6-letter species codes.
-Include some non-woody species and morphospecies.

 **Panamabiota** Contains files of plant species lists downloaded from panamabiota.org.
 This includes both woody and non-woody species.
 The main aim at this time is to use this for BCI plant species lists (although that may change in the future).
 See Readme within that directory.

 **Plots** Contains files of the abundances of plant species in different plots in Panama.

+**PanamaWoodySpLists** Contains files that are lists of all tree species or all woody plant species more generally in the country of Panama, often together with 6-letter codes assigned to these species by ForestGEO, and other info.
+Includes only species with scientific names, no morphospecies.

+**Schnitzer** Contains files of liana species lists contributed by Stefan Schnitzer and collaborators.

+**Wright** Contains files of plant species that appear in the seed, seedling, and other datasets collected in Panama under the supervision of S. Joseph Wright, together with the 4-letter species codes used in these studies and often corresponding 6-letter species codes.
+Include some non-woody species and morphospecies.

 *References*